-"The Government propose that, in mining, as in other industries, absenteeism and persistent lateness should be made offences for which a man can be prosecuted without the prior issue of
+"The Government propose that, in mining, as in other industries, absenteeism and persistent lateness should be made offences for which a man can be prosecuted without the prior issue of 'directions' "!

-'directions' ''I The miners are to be fined and imprisoned for taking time off, which in the main is unavoidable, in this most arduous of all jobs in industry.
+The miners are to be fined and imprisoned for taking time off, which in the main is unavoidable, in this most arduous of all jobs in industry.
 But no provisions are made whatsoever in the White Paper for taking similar measures against the boss or manager who may hold up and even deliberately sabotage production.

-Indeed, far from taking any measures against the bosses-even in the event of downright sabotage-the widest possible field of manoeuverability is left free to the coalowners and their representatives.
-Explaining the way in which the proposed Regional Machinery will work, the White Paper goes on to say: "The Controller . . with the advice of the Regional Coal Board (which will consist exclusively of capitalists and their lackeys) will have, and exercise, full and undivided responsibility for the policy and general conduct of mining operations in his Region." order to ensure the minimum interference with the capitalist class: "It is undesirable that the Controllers should be burdened with the details of the day-to-day management of the pits.
-This will be left, as it is today in the hands of the managers, who will continue to be the servants of the owners . . . " But lest this seem too raw to the workers, the "Minister" is entitled to remove any manager whom it is thought is not doing his work properly and appoint another manager who will, to all appearances, be a servant of the government.
-To defend itself against the worst misuses of managerial sabotage and inefficiency, and in order to offset any scandal (because of public agitation) the Government leaves itself free (formally) to take steps against the owners.
-But even in that event no real measures such as are taken against the miners will be undertaken to imprison bosses or managers.
-The Government will work the pit and pay the owners their normal profits out of the pro-
+Indeed, far from taking any measures against the bosses-even in the event of downright sabotage - the widest possible field of manoeuverability is left free to the coalowners and their representatives.
+Explaining the way in which the proposed Regional Machinery will work, the White Paper goes on to say: "The Controller . . . with the advice of the Regional Coal Board (which will consist exclusively of capitalists and their lackeys) will have, and exercise, full and undivided responsibility for the policy and general conduct of mining operations in. his Region." order to ensure the minimum interference with the capitalist class: "It is undesirable that the Controllers should be burdened with the details of the day-to-day management of the pits.
+This will be left, as it is today in the hands of the managers, who will conbe recorded for years.
+But the Gov- tinue to be the servants of the owners . . . " But lest this seem too raw to the workers, the "Minister" is entitled to remove any manager whom it is thought is not doing his work properly and appoint another manager who will, to all appearances, be a servant of the government.

+To defend itself against the worst misuses of managerial sabotage and inefficiency, and in order to offset any scandal (because of public agitation) (formally) to take steps against the owners.
+But even in that event no real measures such as are taken against the bosses or managers.
+The Government their normal profits out of the pro-